 The Oncology Nurse Navigator as “Gate Opener” to Interdisciplinary Supportive and Palliative Care for People with Head and Neck Cancer

-Sarah H. Kagan, PhD, RN, AOCN, APRN-BC, FAAN, FGSA, Brianna Morgan, MSN, CRNP, ACHPN, Teresa Smink, MSN, RN, OCN, Debra DeMille, MS, RD, CSO, Christine Huntzinger, DPT, CCCE, CCI, Meredith Pauly, MA, CCC-SLP, Mary Pat Lynch, MSN, RN, AOCN
+Sarah H. Kagan, PhD, RN, AOCN, GCNS-BC, FAAN, FGSA, Brianna Morgan, MSN, CRNP, ACHPN, Teresa Smink, MSN, RN, OCN, Debra DeMille, MS, RD, CSO, Christine Huntzinger, DPT, CCCE, CCI, Meredith Pauly, MA, CCC-SLP, Mary Pat Lynch, MSN, RN, AOCN

 An innovative approach to elevate the patient experience and improve clinical outcomes through interdisciplinary supportive and palliative care

 Improve your smoking cessation program – click here to learn how.